 Make sure you include the skills that the employer says they’d need and value – but don’t list them verbatim.
 Shuffle the list from the job ad around a bit, put in a few additions of your own and sprinkle the mix with a generous dose of keywords that you picked up from the said ad.
 Do all of this and you should have the recipe for success.

-Since your first step towards landing a job is going to be to pass an algorithm test, it’s crucial for you to make sure your resume is actually AI-friendly.
+Since your first step towards landing a job is going to be to pass an algorithm test, it’s crucial for you to make sure your digital marketing resume is actually AI-friendly.

 The first thing you need to do to achieve this is to pay close attention to the job ad.
 If it gives any instructions on what your CV’s formatting needs to be, follow those to the letter, as the ATS may have trouble with other types of files or even unusual layouts.